luo-yuanfu/ProjectR/README.md

 ========================================================================
 OTHERS
 ========================================================================
-The current parameter setting in include/parameters.dat is used for generating the best result we got.
-For a quick run, you can set the parameters as following.
+The current parameter setting in include/parameters.dat is used for generating the best result we got, which takes about 8 hours' running time.
+For a quick run, you can set the parameters relative small.
+The following parameter setting gives an example for a quick run.
 And you also need to edit the train/extract_train.sh and test/extract_test.sh files to extract the correct number of images.
-(10 training images and 10 testing images for this case)
+(10 training images and 10 testing images for the following example)
 ```
 MAX_TREE_NUM		2
 IMG_SUBSET_SIZE		4